 and vital signs indicated on monitors.
 This music can bring comfort to people dealing with a variety of illnesses.
 It can also journey with the person in hospice care, or those who feel isolated due to a health change, to surround them with peace, presence and love.

-Click below to view a video of Harmony and Serenity Music Care in action
+Click below to view a video of the Music Care Ministry in action

 Click below to view the latest video of Harmony and Serenity Music

 St. Paul’s Organs

 The first church organ heard in Lynchburg was installed in St. Paul’s in 1826.
 Today St. Paul’s has two pipe organs: a neo-baroque gallery organ used for Sunday morning services and a small portativ organ in the Chancel used to accompany the Choristers and for Celtic Evensongs and other services and concerts.